 When it comes to the holidays, Universal Orlando Resort really knows how to celebrate.
-From Grinchmas at Islands of Adventure (when Seuss Landing is filled with Whos from Who-ville) to Universal Studios Florida's Macy's Holiday Parade, there's plenty to see and do this holiday season in Orlando, now through January 2, 2016.
+From Grinchmas at Universal Islands of Adventure (when Seuss Landing is filled with Whos from Who-ville) to Universal's Holiday Parade Featuring Macy's at Universal Studios Florida — plus Christmas in The Wizarding World of Harry Potter™ at both parks — there's plenty to see and do this holiday season in Orlando.

 When it comes to parade-watching, a little pre-planning never hurts.
 First things first: "The performance times will vary depending on when Universal Studios Florida closes, so make sure you check for the time and exact route in the park's daily times guide," Caran says.
 "We always line up along the route 30 minutes before the parade begins."

 "Two great spots to watch the parade are the stepping-off point and right in front of the Macy's building or the Revenge of the Mummy roller coaster," she says.
 "If you watch the parade from the stepping off point you will get to see every float and balloon twice as the parade route is a large loop."

 "If you choose to watch the parade from the area right in front of the Macy's Building or Revenge of the Mummy, you will get to see a special moment when Santa helps light the large Christmas tree with some special helpers," Caran says.
 "It really is a great moment."

 The best thing is: "There really isn't a bad place to watch the parade," Caran says.

 "If you are interested in meeting The Grinch, you will find him lurking inside Seuss Landing at the All the Books You Can Read store," Caran says.
 "Times for meeting The Grinch can vary, but they can be found in the daily times guide for Universal Islands of Adventure.
 If meeting The Grinch is your highest priority, I would head to this location first."